Contrast-Security-OSS/docs/content/admin/teamserver/install/InstallingDistributedTeamServer.md

 * Collect Contrast TeamServer version numbers for the Application and Database

 In this example, Contrast has been installed at path `/usr/local/contrast`.
 To collect Contrast TeamServer application version numbers, look in the VERSION file in `/usr/local/contrast/VERSION`.
 To collect the Contrast TeamSever database version please run the following query: ``select `version` from schema_version ORDER BY `installed_on` DESC LIMIT 1;``.
 Let's say the app version stands at: `3.3.2` and the database is at `3.3.2.012`.
 We can say the versions are the same as it is safe to drop `.012` from the db version.
 Let's assume that you have an existing application server (A) running with a separate database (B), both running `3.3.2` and you're about to install `3.4.2` onto a new application server (C) and connect it to B. You will either need to stop A before installing `3.4.2` on C, or you will need to update A before installing on C.

-> **NOTE:** If you have already installed TeamServer and you want to use a distributed install please follow the the switch section.
+> **NOTE:** If you have already installed TeamServer and want to use a distributed install instead, please see the section on converting from one to the other later in this article.

 ## Collect Configuration From Current TeamServer